-343 Industries have revealed a boat load of details for Halo Infinite in recent times as we approach its late 2021 release date, and most recently crossplay has been confirmed for Xbox and PC players.
+343 Industries have revealed a boatload of details for Halo Infinite in recent times as we approach its late 2021 release date, and most recently the developers have shown off the multiplayer aspects of the title.

-Halo Infinite is arguably the most-anticipated game set to release on the Xbox Series X/S in 2021.
+Halo Infinite is arguably the most-anticipated game set to release on the Xbox Series X/S in the holiday season of 2021.
 With the title being the sixth main installment in the massively popular Halo universe, fans are looking forward to following the next chapter in Master Chief’s story.

 Despite at first being marketed as the Xbox Series X’s launch title, the game was unexpectedly delayed until late 2021.
 Of course, this has left fans wondering what changes 343 Industries are making to the game during this extra development time.

 - Halo Infinite release date

 - Who is developing Halo Infinite?